yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Azure portal showing the HA template contents.](images/ha-template.png "Screenshot of the Azure portal showing the HA template contents.")

-    Note that the template contains four child templates, containing the various resources required for:
+    Note that the template contains five child templates, containing the various resources required for:

     -   The ADVM2 virtual machine, which will be a second Domain Controller.
     -   The SQLVM2 virtual machine, which will be a second SQL Server.
     -   The WebVM2 virtual machine, which will be a second web server.
     -   Two load balancers, one for the web tier, and one for the SQL tier.
+    -   The virtual network with the proper DNS configuration in place.

 4. You can check the HA resource deployment status by navigating to the **ContosoRG1** resource group, selecting **Deployments** in the resource group left-nav, and checking the status of the deployments.
 Make sure the deployment status is **Succeeded** for all templates before proceeding the next task.